burncycl/blinkstick-audio-led-visualizer/README.md

 ### TODO

 * Implement methods for direct digital input (like an mp3), as opposed to a microphone.
 * Implement passthrough of microphone input to speaker output.
+Can probably achieve this with JACK?
 * Finish Ansible Automation.